llkaplan/project-2/README.md

 #### User's Story

-AS an online customer, I WANT to checkout the items.
-SO THAT I can buy the right item and not have to go through the nuissance of returning.
+AS AN online customer, I WANT to checkout the items.
+SO THAT I can buy the right item.

 #### Purpose